knative/release/PHASES.md

 | [knative.dev/control-protocol](https://github.com/knative-sandbox/control-protocol) | [![Releasability](https://github.com/knative-sandbox/control-protocol/workflows/Releasability/badge.svg)](https://github.com/knative-sandbox/control-protocol/actions/workflows/knative-releasability.yaml) |

 ## T-minus 1 day
+🚨 **NOTE:** Continue to verify that the [nightly release automation](PROCEDURES.md#nightly-job) is passing for each `knative.dev` repo in the subsequent phases.
+If any is failing at this point, reach out to the corresponding WG leads and ask them to investigate.
+Repeat until all are passing.

 ✅ Open a [checklist](https://github.com/knative/release/issues/new?assignees=knative/knative-release-leads&template=4-t-minus-1.yaml) issue.

-### Confirm readiness

-Confirm with the respective WG leads that the release is imminent and obtain green light.

-### Check nightly builds

-Check the status of the nightly builds for each repo.
-If they are failing, reach out the respective WG leads to investigate.

 ## T-minus zero - day of release
 The release of the core repos starts on the first day of the release schedule.

 🚨 **NOTE:** It is not required that all repos in the included sub-sections be released on the same day the release is scheduled to start.
 The pipeline outlined below will take time to complete and it is ok for the release process to progress over days.

 ### Exceptions
 We have a few repos inside of Knative that are not handled in the standard release process at the moment.
-They might have additional dependencies or depend on the releases existing. **Skip these**:
+They might have additional dependencies or depend on the releases existing. **Skip these:**

 | Repo                                                        | Release                                                                                                                                 | Releasability                                                                           | Nightly                                                                               |
 | ----------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |